AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="http://pythonfiddle.com/" target="_blank" >Python Fiddle</a> The Python IDE for the web.
 Play around with and modify live example code.
 Share or demonstrate solutions to problems.
 - <a href="http://www.r-fiddle.org/#/" target="_blank" >R-Fiddle</a> share code snippets or makie your own variations on others people code.
 - <a href="https://play.golang.org/" target="_blank" >Go Playground</a> Nice an clean environment for trying out Go, the statically typed language developed originally at Google.

+###Communication

+- <a href="https://gitter.im/" target="_blank" >Gitter</a> communication product for communities and teams on GitHub.
+- <a href="https://slack.com/" target="_blank" >Slack</a> Slack brings all your communication together in one place.
+A messaging app for teams
+- <a href="https://trello.com/" target="_blank" >Trello</a> Communicate, collaborate, and get anything you need to get done.
+Trello is a visual way to update and see progress on all your projects.